-If you spend a lot of time sitting every day, there’s a good chance you’re feeling the aftermath.
+If you spend a lot of time sedentary every day, there’s a good chance you’re feeling the aftermath.
 Those long hours in a chair can result in extra stress on your IT band, causing you to feel uncomfortable tightness or pain in your lower body.
 And while IT band stretches can help, they look a little different than you may think.

 Contrary to popular belief, your IT band—or iliotibial band, a tendon that runs from the outside of your leg from slightly above your hip to just below the knee—can’t actually be stretched.
 “Its function is to really act as a stabilizer for your lower leg,” says Jen Tallman, a personal trainer and fitness instructor in New York City.
 “It’s very common for people to try to stretch it or roll it out, but it’s just painful and doesn’t actually help.”
 What does help, though, is targeting the surrounding muscles.